E. C. Burkness and W. D. Hutchison

 Despite the potential for bacterial wilt, we generally see wilt problems only about 1 out of 5 years in Minnesota.
 Therefore, the most common, initial concern occurs during stand establishment with direct feeding or defoliation damage on cotyledon and 1-3 true-leaf stages.
 Based on defoliation only, action thresholds were recently revised for Minnesota.
 The action threshold for first true-leaf plants is when SCB populations exceed 2 or more beetles/plant on 25% of the plants.
 Monitoring should occur weekly until initial infestations are detected.
 Once beetles are present, monitoring should occur more frequently to allow for a comparison of populations to the action threshold, or to detect the presence of any bacterial wilt.

 Once plants are at the 2nd or 3rd true-leaf stage, and as plants become larger, monitoring efforts can shift from monitoring beetles to checking the defoliation level.
 Monitoring the defoliation level can be much faster, especially on larger plants, and still allows for the detection of bacterial wilt.
 A defoliation level of 25% can be used as an action threshold based on recent Minnesota research.
-In southern Minnesota, infestations have occurred during the first week of June in '94 and '95; infestations were usually found 2-3 weeks later in central Minnesota.
+In southern Minnesota, infestations have occurred during the first week of June, whereas infestations were usually found 2-3 weeks later in central Minnesota.

 Once infestations have been detected and action threshold levels have been reached, there are several different insecticides that provide effective SCB control.
-To ensure proper use of insecticides refer to the most recent edition of the Midwest Vegetable Production Guide (BU-7094-S).
+To ensure proper use of insecticides refer to the most recent edition of the Midwest Vegetable Production Guide.
 Excessive use of some materials that are toxic to pollinators may cause yield reductions.
-When flowers are present, every effort should be made to apply insecticides in the early morning (before 8 a.m.) or late evening (after 6 p.m.) to reduce contact with honeybees.
+When flowers are present, every effort should be made to apply insecticides in the early morning (before 8 a.m.) or late evening (after 6 p.m.) to reduce contact with bees.